Considering whether to offload your photogrammetric processing with Propeller or self-process your drone data? Here’s five questions to think about:

 A lot of people think cloud processing (the kind of processing Propeller uses) is a black box, a mess of security concerns they can’t trust their data with.
 This isn’t the case.

-We think it’s important to maintain a human element even when processing through the cloud.
-To keep things in check, we have an entire team dedicated to data quality control.
+To ensure the integrity of your datasets, we have an entire team dedicated to data quality control.
 This team helps you troubleshoot camera positions, lens distortion, and other blips you’d have to navigate on your own with self-processing.

 On top of that, you’re saying goodbye to security vulnerabilities all together.
 One of the (many) benefits of storing things in the cloud is several impermeable firewalls of security.